|2019||Christopher Paul Curtis. The Journey of Little Charlie. Toronto: Scholastic Canada, 2018.|

 The Geoffrey Bilson Award for Historical Fiction for Young People is awarded annually to reward excellence in the writing of an outstanding work of historical fiction for young readers, by a Canadian author, published in the previous calendar year.
 In 2008, the value of the prize was increased from $1,000 to $5,000.

 The award winner is decided by a jury selected by the Canadian Children’s Book Centre.
-All books written by Canadian citizens or landed immigrants are eligible for consideration.
+All books written by Canadian citizens or permanent residents are eligible for consideration.
 The first Geoffrey Bilson Award in 1988 was presented to Carol Matas for her book Lisa.

 About Geoffrey Bilson